 A Compliance team relying on the AI's version of the foreseeable harm carve-out would build a more burdensome and inaccurate standard into its internal procedures — requiring advisers to satisfy additional conditions (good faith, supported understanding, avoiding own-conduct harm) that are not part of the rule before the carve-out applies.
 More critically, by replacing the firm's 'reasonable belief' test with an objective customer-understanding test, the AI's answer changes the nature of the standard in a way that can affect both how cases are assessed internally and how the firm responds to an FCA supervisory query about a specific customer outcome.
-The FCA can impose remediation requirements and financial penalties where it finds a firm has systematically misapplied Consumer Duty rules.

 Each finding has a stable Citation ID (RLB-F-… for aggregated case-study findings, RLB-H-… for raw per-model hallucinations) — like a DOI, the ID always resolves to the canonical finding even if URLs change.